Donald Trump Snaps At ‘Dishonest’ Reporter Who Asked If He Has Silenced Health Experts

 “Because he had that, virtually to do anything he wanted to do and in fact, he was never muzzled.
 I think you can speak, whatever you’re speaking to.
 Very dishonest question.
 But that’s okay.”

 After the verbal spat, Fauci, who is the director of the National Institute of Allergy and Infectious Diseases (NIAID), took the stand and claimed that he was not being muzzled.
-According to Fauci, reports of such silencing were “misinterpreted.”
+According to Fauci, reports of silencing were “misinterpreted.”

 A Thursday report from The New York Times claimed that the Trump administration barred Fauci from speaking about the coronavirus without approval from the White House.
 Speaking to Business Insider, an NIAID spokesperson reportedly said that the claims were “not true.”